thehandsomepanther/crouton/README.md

 ## Disclaimer
 There are a lot of CTECs (read: A LOT OF CTECs), so this scraper will take a long time to run.
 It's also very possible (some might even say probable) that your browser will timeout or Selenium will throw a TimeoutException or the world will end or something.
 So just be aware of that and know that not every NoSuchElementException is a real exception--sometimes it's just Caesar being slow.
 Luckily, crouton will be able to detect where you left off if your CSV already has some rows filled in.

 This is still a work in progress.
-If you run into any issues please create a new issue and let me know exactly what's going on and how I can reproduce what happened.
+If you run into any issues please create a new issue and let me know what's going on and how I can reproduce what happened.